The Definitive Neighborhood Guide

 Indonesian food, while sharing some DNA with Thai and Malaysian, is definitely its own thing and one of the more underrepresented in the city.
 Upi Jaya 7604 Woodside Ave is no frills and the lady who runs it is a little grumpy but expect a delicious meal.
 Have we already had nasi goreng today?
 I'm dizzy so can't remember.
 It's Indonesia's take on fried rice but exceptionally delicious and these guys make it superbly.
 It's best paired with rendang padang, big chunks of beef cooked in coconut and hot spices for ages over low heat.
 It practically disintegrates in your chopsticks.

 If you're not on fire yet, you surely will be now.
 I've saved the most masochistic dining experience for last.
-Time for some Bhutanese at Ema Datsi 67-21 Woodside Ave, a very uncommon cuisine to find outside of the country.
+Time for some Bhutanese at Ema Datsi 67-21 Woodside Ave, an uncommon cuisine to find outside of the country.
 From high in the frosty Himalayas comes ema datsi, the namesake dish that's actually little more than green chilies stir fried with yak's milk cheese and served with a hot sauce made from what else but red chilies.
-This is the hottest food I've ever eaten and it about killed me so what better way to end our food tour than with our actual deaths?
+This is the hottest food I've ever eaten and it about killed me so what better way to end our food tour than with our actual death?

 Below is a Bhutanese set.
 On the left, ema datsi, the national dish of green chilies, onion and a little tomato stir fried with yak's milk cheese.
 On the right, cheese soup, fermented chilies, ema datsi with the addition of salted, dried beef and red rice to sop it all up.
 I lost about 10 pounds in sweat eating this meal.
 It was $20 for all this food and putting the body through such trauma surely must have some therapeutic value worth far more than that.